 But before you make a balance transfer, make sure you understand exactly when and how your new card will start charging you interest.
 Look out for balance transfer fees and note that depending on the card, any new purchases you make on your card may not be subject to the promotional interest rate.
 And it’s important to make a plan for tackling your debt during the interest-free period and making sure it doesn’t get out of hand again.

-Personal loans are offered by many lenders including banks, credit unions, and online lenders.
+Personal loans for debt consolidation are offered by many lenders including banks, credit unions, and online lenders.
 You can use personal loans to finance weddings, vacations and medical bills — and to consolidate debt.

 Debt-consolidation loans are installment loans that roll your qualifying debt into one monthly payment.
 A debt-consolidation loan may be a smart way to manage your finances, because you’ll know what you need to pay each month and for how long.